dgraph-io/dgraph/wiki/content/query-language/functions.md

 Index Required: `dateTime`

 Returns nodes that match a range of `dateTime` values.
-The `between` function performs a range check to improve query efficiency, as a wide-ranging `dateTime` query on a large set of data would run slowly without such a check.
+The `between` function performs a range check to improve query efficiency, helping to prevent a wide-ranging `dateTime` query on a large set of data from running slowly.

 Query Example: Movies released between 1976 and 1983, listed by genre.